-Russian and Ukrainian politicians expected to attend Geneva event
+Russian and Ukrainian politicians expected at Geneva event

 Parliamentary leaders from Russia and Ukraine are expected at an international conference in Geneva at the end of July.
 Sanctioned members of the Russian delegation would need a special arrangement to allow them to enter Switzerland.